IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 Open up your MIDI Controller Scripts folder.
-This can be found within your [Image-Line data directory](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/envsettings_files.htm#userdata) at `Image-Line/FL Studio/Settings/Hardware`.
+This can be found within your [Image-Line data directory](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/envsettings_files.htm#userdata) under `Image-Line/FL Studio/Settings/Hardware`.
 From there, create a new folder based on the name of your script.
-For example, I called my one `Demo device`.
+For example, I called mine `Demo device`.

 | Platform | Example |
 |----------|---------|